datanav/docs/getting-started.rst

 -----------------------
 In this section we will go futher into what pipes are, how they work and what we can do with them.

-When we analyze the different data available to us, we might not have the need for all of it.
-Some of that data might be abundant due to multiple occurences, i.e. the name of an employee occuring in several sources.
+When we analyse the different data available to us, we discover many opportunities to use it and increase it’s value.
+For example, we might not have the need for all of it.
+Some of that data might be abundant due to multiple occurrences, i.e. the name of an employee occurring in several sources.
 Some data might have to be split up into different categories, i.e. the personal vs public information of an employee.
-The pipes are responsible for the transformation of the source data from one setup to an other with the purpose of adding structure to the data.
+In other instances, we want to see all data about same thing in one place, thus we need to join data from different sources or enrich data either by adding new properties, or by adding properties existing in different datasets.
+The pipes are responsible for the transformation of the source data (either from one or several sources) from one setup to an other, with the purpose of adding structure to the data.
+These pipe generates new datasets with new and transformed data ready to be used by other systems.

 The data is typically structured as a list of entities.
 An entity is a dictionary with key-value pairs and is identified through its '_id' tag.
 This data might be a list of employees, with the '_id' tag corresponding to their personal employee number.

-Before we go further into the details, we wish to say a few words regarding pipe naming conventions.
+Before we go further into the details, we wish to say a few words regarding pipe-naming conventions.

 .. _getting-started-naming-conventions: